isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/cookbooks/supporting-additional-crm-entities/complex-synchronization/implement-converter-for-entity-repo-template.rst

-.. _implement-converter-for-entity-repo-template:

 Implement Converter for Entity Repository Template
 ====================================================

-A converter is needed to transform items created using the template from :ref:`add-template-for-entity-repo` into entity repository objects that can be used by Pipeline Step Processors.
+A converter is needed to transform items created using the template from :doc:`add-template-for-entity-repo` into entity repository objects that can be used by Pipeline Step Processors.

 1. In Visual Studio, add the following class: